Cocker Spaniel Not Gaining Weight

 We bought her after her sad loss - she was still baggy (milk bag), but her bag has now dried up.

 However, she still hasn't gained weight.
-She's skin & bone and it brakes my heart to see her like that as she's a beautiful dog.
+She's skin and bone and it breaks my heart to see her like that as she's a beautiful dog.

-She eats dog food and we just bought her build up to help her but doesn't seem to help.
+She eats the dog food that we just bought her to help build her up but that doesn't seem to help.

 Is there anything else we could do?